What is the Controlled Substances Act, and what does it have to do with the legal use of marijuana in the US?

 In determining whether cannabis is accepted for medical use, the DEA has concluded that cannabis does not meet all of the above criteria.
 The DEA decided that, even if marijuana has a low potential for abuse, it cannot be rescheduled due to its lack of empirical evidence for medical acceptance in the US.

 Others against rescheduling also argue that physical dependence and how toxic a controlled substance may be are not the only influences to determine its abuse potential.
-They suggest that psychological reliance should be taken into consideration, especially when users are willing to risk their careers, relationships, and their education to use cannabis.
+They suggest that psychological reliance should be taken into consideration, especially when users are willing to risk their careers, relationships, and education to use cannabis.

 Support has been on the rise steadily in the last couple of decades.
 However, the road to decriminalization and full marijuana legalization will not come about until more careful scientific research and substantial medical trials can prove its benefits.
 What are your opinions for or against the rescheduling of cannabis products?